hazbo/community/README.md

         return new World();
     });

-Will just les us use the same instance of that object each time.
+Will just let us use the same instance of that object each time.